AnggaR96s/Reforestation/README.md

-## Where do owls go to buy their baby clothes?
-The owlet malls.
+## What do you call a fat psychic?
+A four-chin teller.